The Emergence Of Commercial Artificial Intelligence in Business Intelligence

-Big data analytics can lead to major cost reduction, saving of time, and a decrease in the risk in business decision making.
+Big data analytics can lead to major cost reduction, saving of time, and a decrease in risk in business decision-making.

 Looking for patterns: The most important benefit of ML in data analytics is the ability to recognize patterns within the data.
 ML can be very efficient in decoding patterns within large volume data sets, something that’s impossible for humans.
 In retail, for example, this can be a big help as it helps in understanding consumer patterns.
 ML-based analytics can help better service customers by throwing up offers in advance, based on their previous buying patterns.

 Predicting the future: At the same time, machine learning in big data helps forecast future trends in the market.
 For example, using predictive analytics, if a smartphone manufacturer can scientifically analyze the likely demand of a dual-screen phone in the next year, it can then predict future sales, based on which, it can manufacture x amounts of handsets.